domu904/katanspec/README.md

 ##Getting your "dev" environment setup on Windows

 The setup is still pretty manual.
 As this evolves, ideally there will be a chocolatey package that will get your entire environment up and running.
 For now this read me will have to do...

+**You have to run your command line as an admin for this entire setup.**

 - install [chocolatey](http://chocolatey.org/)